SachiMehta/BuzzyBee/README.md

 - Improved smoothness and aesthetics of light effects through brightness and color fading
 - Enhanced enclosure design to house electronics more securely
 - Custom PCB design to improve the stability and reliability of the electronics
-- Create ambient lighting that changes based on the time of day
+- Create ambient lighting that changes based on the time of day using an RTC clock module

 ## 📌 Status